 The complete set of amino acids comprises only 21 acids and is shown in the following figure.
 It is often stated that there are only 20 amino acids, in which case selenocystein, which occurs rarely, has been omitted.

 Amino acids are the basic building blocks of proteins.
 A protein is a polypeptide, that is a polymer (a chain of linked subunits) formed by condensation (ejection of water molecules) so as to link the amino acids by peptide bonds.
 Schematically, it looks like the example in the following figure, which shows the OH– on the left combining with an H+ on the right to make a water molecule and leave the two amino acids connected by a peptide bond.
 Actually, the process is not that direct, but goes through several enzyme-assisted steps in order to achieve the peptide bond.
+(We’ll get back to enzymes shortly.)

 The bonding properties of proteins depend largely on their shape.
 The shape of the protein depends first on the sequence of amino acids, which constitutes the protein’s primary structure.
 The polypeptide chain may then coil up into a secondary structure called the alpha helix.
 The R groups may interact among themselves, bringing about a change in the 3-dimensional shape, or conformation, the tertiary structure.
 Different polypeptide chains then may bind to form a quaternary structure.
 In this way, proteins can take on very intricate shapes.

 Symmetry does not seem to be well respected in biology.
 A helical protein with a right-handed twist can not generally be substituted for one with a left-handed twist: It just will not work the same way.
+This differing of the two versions is called chirality.

 Proteins may be enormously long polypeptide chains.
-Enzymes, neurons and receptors on cells are all composed of proteins.

-Enzymes, which are usually proteins1)RNA can also function as an enzyme and it is not a protein., serve as organic catalysts, meaning that they help to bring about reactions that otherwise would not happen or would happen far too slowly.
+Enzymes, which are usually proteins1RNA can also function as an enzyme and it is not a protein., serve as organic catalysts, meaning that they help to bring about reactions that otherwise would not happen or would happen far too slowly.
 They only bring about reactions which are energetically possible but which nevertheless need a “push” to get started.
 Enzymes provide the push by lowering the activation energy of the reaction.
 Complete equations for different reactions would include the enzymes on both sides, but they are usually omitted.
 Every physiological process in the body depends on enzymes.
-Enzymes themselves only work under rather strict conditions of, for instance, temperature and acidity.
+Enzymes themselves only work under rather strict conditions of temperature and acidity.
 If the pH or temperature is not just right, the enzymes will not work, the reactions will not take place and the organism will suffer.
 The names of enzymes generally end in -ase, for example, lactase.

 The body can regulate the rate of such reactions by regulating the efficiency of the enzymes which catalyze it.
 One way to do this is to have a molecule similar in shape to the substrate and use it to block the active site.
 Or a molecule can bind to what is called an allosteric site on the enzyme, meaning a site which is not the active site.
 Binding to such a site changes the shape of the molecule and thereby renders it ineffective for binding with its usual substrate.
 If the enzyme catalyzes a reaction too much, so that there is an excedent of end products, the end products themselves may attach to an allosteric site and block further reactions, resulting in a feedback mechanism which reduces the rate of the reaction.